OpenDAoC/OpenDAoC-Website/src/content/docs/guides/core/getting-started.md

 description: Instructions for getting started with OpenDAoC.
 ---

-OpenDAoC is a .Net 6.0 application that emulates a DAoC server.
-OpenDAOC is provided as source code and can be compiled and run on Windows or Linux.
-It is also provided as a Docker container that can be run on any platform that supports Docker.

 The easiest way to get started is to use the Docker container, but this guide will also cover how to compile and run the server on Linux.

 ## Docker